joerg-walter-de/dokumente/beitragsordnung_en.md

 1. Membership Fees
     1. All association members – supporting members as well as ordinary members with voting right – pay a membership fee.
 The membership fees are calculated monthly.

-    2. Ordinary members können gemäß § 6 der Satzung einen Antrag auf Ermäßigung der Beitragshöhe stellen.
-Der formlose Antrag ist dabei zu begründen.
-Die Begründung kann sich z.B. auf den Erhalt von Sozialleistung im Rahmen des SGB I ff. stützen. Über den Antrag wird durch den Vorstand per einfachem Mehrheitsbeschluss binnen 14 Tagen entschieden.
+    2. Ordinary members can persuant to § 6 of the association's statute apply for a reduction of the membership fees.
+The informal application must be substantiated.
+The reasoning may be based on the reception of social benefits persuant to SGB I ff.
+The application will be decided by the executive commitee with simple majority within 14 days.
 Der zu leistende Beitrag wird durch den Vorstand im Einzelfall festgelegt und dem Mitglied ohne Verzug formlos mitgeteilt.

     3. Die Beitragszahlung der Mitglieder erfolgt entweder per Überweisung auf das Vereinskonto oder im Lastschriftverfahren.
 Sie erfolgt, je nach gewählter Zahlungsweise des Mitglieds, jeweils zum ersten Werktag des Monats oder im ersten Monat des laufenden Quartals, des Halbjahres oder des Jahres.
 Wird das Lastschriftverfahren gewählt, so erteilt das Mitglied dem Verein hierfür ein SEPA-Lastschriftmandat.